maroon/maroon.github.io/posts/2016-10-31-swift-package-manager-and-generics.md

 ---
-title: "Swift Package Manager and Generics"
+title: Swift Package Manager and Generics
 date: 2016-10-31 10:07:43 -0500
-tags: [swift, swift-package-manager, performance, generics]
+tags: swift, swift-package-manager, performance, generics
 ---

 A while back I had completed updating an old flood fill algorithm when I realized it would be a great opportunity to play with the Swift Package Manager.
 I set off to break apart the monolithic project into several standalone pieces that I could reuse within other projects.
 In the end I created two modules: one for the flood fill algorithm and another for the stack that the algorithm depended upon.
 Afterwards I created an application to house the flood fill module and output the result to disk.
 Everything appeared to be going very well!